-- Firstly, it outlines the initial situation of community bioenergy in the European Union where there are challenges in the current implementation of bioenergy policy at the EU level. - Second, it presents the targets and opportunities for (community) bioenergy in 2030, 2050 where we want to go. - Third, it draws concrete policy recommendations to unlock the community (bio)energy potential in the European Union how do we get there by 2030/2050.
+- Firstly, it outlines the current situation of community bioenergy in the European Union - where there are challenges in the current implementation of bioenergy policy at the EU level. - Secondly, it presents the targets and opportunities for (community) bioenergy in 2030, 2050 - where we want to go. - Thirdly, it draws concrete policy recommendation to unlock the community (bio)energy potential in the European Union - how do we get there by 2030/2050.